d2s/knowledge/javascript/README.md

 ## Blogs

 - [Infrequently Noted](https://infrequently.org/)
-  - _Alex Russell, a developer working on Chrome, Blink, and the Web Platform at Google._
+  - _“Alex Russell, a developer working on Chrome, Blink, and the Web Platform at Google.”_
   - [Doing Science On The Web](https://infrequently.org/2015/08/doing-science-on-the-web/)
-    - _This post is about vendor prefixes, why they didn’t work, and why it’s toxic not to be able to launch experimental features._
+    - _“This post is about vendor prefixes, why they didn’t work, and why it’s toxic not to be able to launch experimental features.”_